 Sponsored by Septodont

 The Pediatric Oral Health Research Group of IADR has established the above award for the purpose of promoting the interest of young scientists and students in research focused on the oral health of children and adolescents, and to acknowledge excellence of the research conducted by young investigators.
 (PhD Students or Postdoctoral Fellows).
 The winner

 will receive a Certificate of Recognition and $1000 USD.

 Applicants are required to be members of the Pediatric Oral Health Research Group, by the time of application and receipt of the prize.
 Applicants should be Ph.D. students and post-doctoral fellows in any discipline.

-The Award will be given on the basis of general excellence in research related to pediatric oral health as demonstrated by the abstract and in person poster presentation.
+The Award will be given on the basis of general excellence in research related to pediatric oral health as demonstrated by the abstract, and

-The President will convene a judging panel comprising the current Executive Committee of the Pediatric Oral Health Research Group.
+The POHR Group will convene a judging panel comprising the current Executive Committee of the Pediatric Oral Health Research Group.
 This panel will evaluate applications and select 4 finalists.

 The second round of the competition will consist of a poster presentation session where each finalist will have an opportunity to discuss their poster with the judges.
 Therefore, finalists are expected to be available for the poster presentation session typically held at the start (first day) of the IADR General Session.
 The winner(s) will be announced in the Pediatric Oral Health Research Group business meeting.
 These finalists will be judged for the quality of the poster, oral presentation and responses to questions.